textileio/photos-desktop/README.md

 ## Use it

 You can grab a [Photos Desktop release](https://github.com/textileio/photos-desktop/releases) from our GitHub repo.
 From there, you can grab one of our installers and install the app on your machine.
-It requires the Textile tray app to be running (for now), which you can grab from our [Textile Go](https://github.com/textileio/go-textile/releases) repo.
+It requires the Textile tray app to be running (for now), which you can grab from our [Textile Desktop releases](https://github.com/textileio/desktop/releases/latest).

 ## Develop